QUT-AMS/Constitution/Role-Descriptions.md

 - Maintain strong relationships with sponsors and ensure delivery of partnership expectations.
 - Identify and secure high-value guest speakers, panelists, and mentors for events.
 - Oversee outreach to companies, professionals, and organisations to build long-term relationships.
-- Lead the club's LinkedIn presence, setting content direction and working with Marketing on execution.
+- Lead the club's LinkedIn presence, setting content direction and working with Growth Team on execution.

 ## Insustry Officer
 > [!NOTE]